Videogaming: Newbies Guide to Elder Scrolls Online

-- Argonian: Lizard people that make great healers, but are quite decent all-round magicka-based characters in general.
+- Argonian: Lizard people that make great healers, and are quite decent all-round magicka-based characters in general.

 - Nord: Basically Vikings.
 Good for doing Viking-y sort of things i.e. drinking and hitting things with big weapons.
 Make good tanks and melee fighters.

-- Dark Elf / Dunmer: Great if you want to do damage, either with spells or melee weapons.
-Since they get fire-based bonuses, this race pairs well with the Dragonknight class.
+- Dark Elf / Dunmer: Great if you want to do lots of damage, either with spells or weapons.

-Those are the three free choices with the basic game.
+Those are the race choices that come free with the basic game.
 You can also choose the Imperial race if you have unlocked the Imperial Edition Upgrade.

 - Imperial: Great for any kind of melee oriented character, especially good for tanking.

 Races are normally locked to their own home Alliance.
-However if you upgrade to the All Races, All Alliances Bundle in the ESO Crown Store it allows you to play “foreign” races — so for example if you want to be in Daggerfall Covenant but you also want to play an elf or a talking cat, spend some money on this bundle and knock yourself out.
-Very worthwhile purchase if you like having lots of characters, but still want to play in the same Alliance as your friends.
+However if you upgrade to the All Races, All Alliances Bundle in the ESO Crown Store that allows you to play “foreign” races — so for example if you want to be in Daggerfall Covenant but you also want to play an elf or a talking cat, spend some money on this bundle and knock yourself out.
+It’s a very worthwhile purchase if you like having lots of characters, but still want to play in the same Alliance as your friends

 The first thing to note is that classes in ESO are a lot more fluid than in other games.
 You can play any class in almost any style.
 So your first choice should always be “play the way you want to play”.
 Don’t worry too much about making that super effective min-maxed character right now, there will be plenty of time for that later as you level up.
 For best enjoyment, just pick whatever appeals to you; no matter how different or silly it might seem on paper, you can have great fun with it in ESO.